xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 </pre>
 </div>

+The provisioning scripts build open/R from scratch on rtr1 and rtr2, so expect this bringup to take a long time.
+You could parallelize the effort by setting auto_provision to false in the Vagrantfile and then running `vagrant provision rtr1` and `vagrant provision rtr2` in two separate terminals simultaneously.
+{: .notice--warning}

 Once the devices are up, issue a `vagrant ssh rtr1` and `vagrant ssh rtr2` in separate terminals and start open/R (The run scripts added to each node will automatically detect the interfaces) and start discovering each other).

+Further, for rtr2, I've added a scaling python script that allows you to add up to 8000 routes by manipulating the `batch_size` and `batch_num` values in `<git repo directory>/scripts/increment_ipv4_prefix.py`

 ```